tunis / djerba / tataouine / kairouan / carthage / sousse / chenini / tozeur / sahara desert over-nighter and more

-Tonight, we’ll spend a night inside the Kasbah, at a five-star hotel that fuses ancient traditions with contemporary standards (in Tunisia even the accommodations are highlights).
+Tonight, we’ll spend a night inside the “Kasbah”, your five-star hotel that fuses ancient traditions with contemporary standards (in Tunisia even the accommodations are highlights).

 DAY 4 – EL DJEM TO DJERBA

-Our accommodation in Djerba will be in a traditional, and quiet, boutique guest house.
+Our accommodation in Djerba will be in a traditional boutique guest house.

 DAY 5 – LEAVING DJERBAHOOD, ENTERING TATAOUINE